 - 6.16 This indicator is identified as Core Output Indicator ECPI(iv) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 6.17 Paragraph 19 of the NPPF states that the Government is committed to ensuring that the planning system does everything it can to support sustainable economic growth.
 Planning should operate to encourage and not act as an impediment to sustainable growth.
 Significant weight should be placed on the need to support economic growth through the planning system.
-The objective of this indicator is to ensure a sustainable supply of employment land and to assess the losses of employment land that have taken place. - 6.18 Between 2016 and 2017 a total of 30,487 sqm of allocated employment floorspace was permitted to be lost to non-employment uses.
-It should be noted that the figure for A classes is high following approval for a mixed use development at the former Britvic site which includes a large amount of retail floorspace.
-The figure for C classes remains high as a result of the national prior approval procedure which allows office buildings to be converted to residential without the need for planning permission.
+The objective of this indicator is to ensure a sustainable supply of employment land and to assess the losses of employment land that have taken place. - 6.18 Between 2017 and 2018 a total of 6,969 sqm of allocated employment floorspace was permitted to be lost to non-employment uses.
+It should be noted that the figure for C classes remains high as a result of the national prior approval procedure which allows office buildings to be converted to residential without the need for planning permission.